xarray-contrib/xdggs/README.md

 You can find additional examples in [https://github.com/xarray-contrib/xdggs/tree/main/examples](https://github.com/xarray-contrib/xdggs/tree/main/examples).

+## Roadmap

+We have exciting plans to expand xdggs with new features and improvements.
+You can check out our roadmap in the [design_doc.md](design_doc.md) file for details on upcoming features, future enhancements, and release timelines.

 ## Contributing

 We welcome contributions to `xdggs`!
 Please follow these steps to get involved: